psychogenic/microcotb/README.md

 ![VCD of SPI flash FIFO](https://raw.githubusercontent.com/psychogenic/microcotb/refs/heads/main/images/psyreader_vcd_from_fpga.png)

-I've put up a walkthrough of hardware-in-the-loop testing with cocotb testbenches, showing how to run it using a raspberry Pi 5, an RP2040 and an FPGA:
+I've put up a walkthrough of hardware-in-the-loop testing with cocotb testbenches, showing how to run it using a raspberry Pi 5, an RP2040 and an FPGA, and include some details on inspecting a design's internal signals while it's hooked up to external circuitry:

 [![From Sim to Silicon](https://img.youtube.com/vi/g8cmUiP3KGQ/0.jpg)](https://www.youtube.com/watch?v=g8cmUiP3KGQ)